 Martial's poems are in many ways a very gratifying material to teach.
 The poems are usually short, easy to read in terms of language and structure, and each poem usually deals with a clear topic.
 Teaching progressed conveniently from poem to poem, and it was easy to discuss the characteristics of each poem.
 We translated the poems together and analysed their language, poetic meters, and content.
 I particularly aimed to highlight the cultural context of the poems, such as references to other authors, mythology, Roman history, and everyday phenomena in ancient Rome.
 I used a lot of additional material to contextualize the poems, such as excerpts from other ancient authors, inscriptions, graffiti from Pompeii, Roman artifacts and art, as well as later artists' interpretations of the themes of the poems.

-background to Martial's poem 1.30 which deals with a doctor.
+Examples of practitioners of ancient medicine as background to Martial's poem 1.30 which deals with a doctor. |

 Although I've been studying Martial's poems for my dissertation for several years, I haven't had to delve into their language, structure, and content as thoroughly as when teaching this course.
 When conducting research, I mostly read the poems in translations, and I mainly focus on the satirical and stereotypical characters in them.
 In-depth analysis of individual poems often takes a back seat.
 However, during this course, I had to carefully consider the grammatical structures, word choices, stylistic features, intertextual relationships between different poems, the relationship of individual poems to Martial's larger body of work, events in Martial's life, historical context, and much more.
 The old truth docendo discimus or "by teaching, we learn" holds true indeed.
 During this spring, I've learned a lot about both Martial's poems and teaching a university course.